I think you’ll agree with me when I say:

 That applies to new subscribers on your email list, too.
 When someone new joins your email list, you have a unique chance to build trust with them, show the value of staying in your community, and lead them towards a valuable (for you and for them) action.

-You can achieve all of that with a welcome email sequence (also known as a drip campaign — I’ll use those two terms interchangeably).
+You can achieve all of that with having the best welcome emails in a sequence (also known as a drip campaign — I’ll use those two terms interchangeably).

-When you get your welcome email sequence right, you turn a cold lead into a loyal fan, and, sometimes, even a customer — within a matter of two weeks.
+When you get your welcome email series right, you turn a cold lead into a loyal fan, and, sometimes, even a customer — within a matter of two weeks.

 And in today’s post, I’m going to show you what makes a welcome email sequence GREAT at achieving those goals … and how you can do it easily for your email list.

-Oh, and I also included a sweet bonus at the end of the post with an email-by-email structure for three different email drip campaigns EVERY blogger must have, including a welcome sequence.
+Oh, and I also included a sweet bonus at the end of the post with an email-by-email structure for three different email drip campaigns EVERY blogger must have, including a welcome email template.
 Download, plug and ship.

 The moment someone subscribes to your list is the best time to build a relationship with them because that’s when they are in the “high intent” mode: they voluntarily decided to join your list because they saw some benefit in it.